samsledje/LabNotebook/Research Tasks.md

 ---
 ## [[SARS-Cov-2 Phylogenetics]]
+- [ ] Hammer out detailed methods with Sumaira
+- [ ] Update leaf names on circular ancestral transfers plot to be more readable
+- [ ] Check _direction_ of transfers
+    - [ ] And update Circos plot
+- [ ] Compute statistics on individual transfers and bunched transfers
+- [ ] Standardize name map (and update figures)

 - [x] Read papers in [[Reading List#Species Tree Estimation]] and [[Reading List#Recombination Detection]]
 - [x] Identify transfers with >80% bootstrap support and top transfers in clade of interest
 - [x] Present tables in tree/figure format for next week
 - [x] Schedule a meeting with Sumaira
-- [ ] Hammer out detailed methods with Sumaira
 - [x] Identify important transfers to present with Sumaira

 ## General